Rubusch/ansible__raspberry/README.md

 $ lsblk
    -> /dev/sdi

+$ cd ./sd
 $ ./setup.sh /dev/sdi
 ```

-## Provisioning
+## Setup RPI target

-Take out SD card, plug it into the RPI and power the board.
+Connect ethernet connection to the RPI.
+Plug SD card into the RPI and power the board.
 When it is up and running.
 Optionally verify the board is up.
 ```
 $ cd ./ansible
 $ ansible all -m ping